Search and Research. A Reflection on Knowledge and Art.

 synonyms: investigation, experimentation, testing, exploration, analysis, fact-finding, examination

-verb (1):investigate systematically; (2): Discover or verify information for use in (a book, programme, etc.)
+(1):investigate systematically; (2): Discover or verify information for use in (a book, programme, etc.)

 synonyms: investigate, conduct investigations into, study, enquire into, look into, probe, explore, analyse, examine, scrutinize, inspect, review, assess